Home / projects /

 Foreign-born population

-Between Censuses, the most up-to-date source of information on the number of migrants residing in local authorities is usually the Office for National Statistics’ (ONS) Population of the UK by Country of Birth and Nationality dataset for England and Wales.
-Similar data for local authorities in Scotland are available through National Records Scotland (NRS).
-The available estimates for Northern Ireland cover the whole of Northern Ireland rather than local authorities.
+Between Censuses, the most up-to-date source of information on the number of migrants residing in local authorities was the Office for National Statistics’ (ONS) Population of the UK by Country of Birth and Nationality dataset for England and Wales, although this publication was discontinued in 2020.
+Similar data for local authorities in Scotland were available through National Records Scotland (NRS), while estimates prepared by the Northern Ireland Statistics and Research Agency (NISRA) covered the whole of Northern Ireland rather than local authorities.

 Information about the foreign born, EU born and non-EU born populations in local authorities in Great Britain are presented in Figures 1 and 2.
-Further breakdowns by nationality and region of origin (e.g., EU-14, EU-8) are available in the source data.
+Further breakdowns (e.g. by nationality, age, sex) are available in the source data.

 Figure 1